 You can remove hinting instructions using three methods:

-- Select the instruction in the Code panel and press the Delete key.
+- Select the instruction in the Code panel and press the Del key.

 - Click on the instruction and then on Delete in the instruction’s Options panel.

-- Right-click in the Glyph window when the TTH tool is active and choose among commands in the context pop-up menu:
+- Right-click in the Glyph window when the TTH tool is active and choose one of the commands in the context pop-up menu: